Place, Memory, and Historic Sites in Prairie Canada

 “Authorized Heritage offers sharp and fresh insights to the field of Canadian and public history.
 It is a highly original mix of personal experience and academic research and analysis.”

 – Sarah Carter, Professor, Department of History and Classics, University of Alberta

 “In Authorized Heritage, Coutts uses his three decades of experience working with Parks Canada to examine the colonial history of commemoration at Canada’s heritage sites.
 Further, he explores how governments have controlled what is and is not considered heritage across history.”

 – Zoë LeBrun, The Manitoban (Link)

 About the Author

 Robert Coutts worked as a historian with Parks Canada for over thirty years, researching historic sites throughout western and northern Canada.
-He is the author of The Road to the Rapids: Nineteenth Century Church and Society at St. Andrew’s Parish, Red River and is the editor of the journal Prairie History.
+He is the co-author of the book Voices from Hudson Bay: Cree Stories from York Factory and is the editor of the journal Prairie History.